 In that regard the additional factor to consider was the JUNE T-NOTE FUTURE expiration, with (as noted previous) the September contract trading a typical three-eighths of a point lower than the June.
-However, in the wake of its recent recovery, that still left SEPTEMBER T-NOTE FUTURE above the key 138-16/-00 range as lower support with it recently pushing back above the 139-00 area and remaining firm on the current setback.
+However, in the wake of its recent recovery, that still left SEPTEMBER T-NOTE FUTURE above the key 138-16/-00 range as lower support with it recently pushing back above the 139-00 area and remaining firm once again at present.

-Similarly, the previous strong sister BUND FUTURE had seen the MARCH CONTRACT rally back to fully test and exceed its 177.00-.50 resistance from last summer (weekly chart https://bit.ly/38cGp8y updated through Friday, June 26th due to current technical problems that should be cleared up soon.)
+Similarly, the previous strong sister BUND FUTURE had seen the MARCH CONTRACT rally back to fully test and exceed its 177.00-.50 resistance from last summer (weekly chart https://bit.ly/3f9tuH4 updated through Friday.)
 Much above that next resistance was not until 178.50 congestion from back then it hit prior to a week ago Friday's expiration, with a DOWN CPR at 179.20 (Tolerance at 179.67 all-time high) above.